 Buddhist temple for protection.
 Compared to other extant large beshimi hanging or offering masks, like such in the Freer | Sackler Galleries, this one is an extraordinarily fine example

 with unusual crystal eyes and fearful expression.
-Since many Shinto items are usually burned within the ritual context of offerings, this mask is an extreme rare example.
+Since many Shinto items are usually burned within the ritual context of offerings, this mask is the only known extant example.